-Shades and Tones of Red
+How Many Shades of Red Are There?

 It's often humorously (but really quite erroneously) suggested that Eskimos or Inuits have 40 different words for snow.
 We should not laugh.
 We must have at least 40 different words just to describe shades of the colour red.
 There is scarlet and crimson, cerise and magenta, maroon, carmine, claret and burgundy, as well as carnelian and cherry and cardinal red.
-To say nothing of ruby or garnet or vermilion, and wine-red, rust-red, rufous-red, terracotta-red etc etc.
+To say nothing of ruby or garnet or vermilion, and wine-red, rust-red, rufous-red, terracotta-red, etc.

 Unless otherwise indicated, all images on this page have been created by the author using 'Paint' or 'Photoshop' programmes.